-- Parent (includes step and foster parents)
+- A parent (includes step-parents and foster parents)

-- Siblings (including step)
+- Siblings (includes step-siblings)

-- Aunt or uncle
+- An aunt or uncle

-- In-laws (son, daughter, father, mother, brother, sister)
+- In-laws (a son, daughter, father, mother, brother or sister in-law)

 Requirements For FHA Non-Occupying Co-Borrowers

 - Credit score: Under FHA guidelines, you can get a loan with a median FICO® Score as low as 500.
-However, many lenders, including Rocket Mortgage®, require both borrowers have a minimum 580 median qualifying score.
+However, many lenders, including Rocket Mortgage®, require both borrowers to have a minimum 580 median qualifying score.
 If you have a score of 620 or higher, DTI requirements are more flexible.

-- LTV: You’ll also see some lenders refer to this as loan-to-value ratio (LTV).
+- LTV: You’ll also see some lenders refer to your down payment requirements as your loan-to-value ratio (LTV).
 You can do the conversion between LTV and minimum down payment or equity amount by subtracting from 100.
 If a lender tells you they can do a maximum LTV of 96.5%, that’s 3.5% down.

 Co-Signer Vs. Co-Borrower